- Continue Reading

 How Long Can Bed Bugs Live?

 Understanding the bed bug life cycle will help you know them better, and with the knowledge, you’ll be in a good position to avoid them.
+When you need a bed bug exterminator, call Control Exterminating.

-Bed bugs have been a major nuisance in homes as well as hospitality and travel industries as far as pest problems are concerned.
+Bed bugs have been a major nuisance in homes as well as the hospitality and travel industries as far as pest problems are concerned.
 These bloodsuckers wait for you to sleep so that they can quietly and painlessly suck your blood before leaving you with some itchy bites.

 Bed Bug Life Cycle: #1.
 Egg Stage